Miss Delaware's Teen

 The Miss Delaware's Teen competition is the pageant that selects the representative of Delaware in the Miss America's Teen pageant.

-In January of 2023, the official name of the pageant was changed from Miss Delaware’s Outstanding Teen to Miss Delaware’s Teen, in accordance with the national pageant.
+In January 2023, the official name of the pageant was changed from Miss Delaware’s Outstanding Teen to Miss Delaware’s Teen, in accordance with the national pageant.

-Avery Eileen Martinenza of Newark was crowned Miss Delaware's Teen on June 14, 2024, at the Independence School in Newark.
-She will compete for the title of Miss America's Teen 2026, in Orlando, Florida this September.
+Erin Mayo of Lewes was crowned Miss Delaware's Teen on June 19, 2026, at the Thompson Theatre at the University of Delaware in Newark, Delaware.
+She competed for the title of Miss America's Teen 2027 on September 5, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.